Seanba/SuperPrefabReplacement/README.md

 }
 ```

-In this example we're using a method but we could have used a property or field instead.
+Note that we could have used a property or field instead of a method ...

 ```cs
 // Use a public int field (these are serialized by Unity)